 AsiaBaseMetals Inc. (the "Company") was incorporated on August 11, 2009 under the laws of British Columbia.
-The Company is a growth company focused on the exploration and development of zinc and base metals.
-In addition, the Company is exploring business opportunities in the cannabis sector and on June 5, 2019, the Company entered into a cooperation agreement (the "Agreement") with a city within the European Union (the "City"), pursuant to which the Company and the City will cooperate to explore opportunities to obtain a license to undertake activities for growing and selling cannabis for medical purposes.
+The Company is an exploration company focused on the exploration and development of zinc and base metals.
 The address of the Company's corporate office and principal place of business is 6153 Glendalough Pl., Vancouver, British Columbia, V6N 1S5, Canada.

-At September 30, 2019, the Company had not yet determined whether its properties contain ore reserves that are economically recoverable.
+At September 30, 2021, the Company had not yet determined whether its properties contain ore reserves that are economically recoverable.
 The recoverability of amounts shown for exploration and evaluation assets is dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain necessary financing to complete the development, and upon future profitable production or proceeds from the disposition of the resource property.
-The outcome of these matters cannot be predicted at this time and the uncertainties cast significant doubt upon the Company's ability to continue as a going concern.
+The outcome of these matters cannot be predicted at this time and these factors indicate the existence of material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.